 Safety and Security

-Lambeth Country Show, south London’s biggest free community festival, over two-days attracts up to 150,000 people from across London to Brockwell Park.
+Lambeth Country Show, south London’s biggest free community festival, attracts over 100,000 people from across London to Brockwell Park.

 Ensuring public safety is a crucial element in event planning in London and the Lambeth Country Show is no exception.